 Regular exercise and social engagement are two of your dog’s basic needs.
 Neglect to meet those needs and you’ll assuredly end up with a dog that develops behavioral problems.
 That’s a bad thing.
 You don’t want that.

-Having said all that let me add that the walk is not truly the best form of exercise for many dogs.
-Of course this is relative to the dog’s age and physical level but many dogs don’t burn off much energy from a walk alone and will require more rigorous forms of exercise.
+Having said all that, let me add that the walk is not truly the best form of exercise for many dogs.
+Of course this is relative to the dog’s age, physical level, breed, and size but many dogs don’t burn off much energy from a walk alone and will require more rigorous forms of exercise.
 Walking is, however, a great start and perhaps the best way to build a friendship.